Matt Cornett

 Matt Cornett (born October 6, 1998) is an American actor and singer.
 He is best known for his role as E.J.
-Caswell on the Disney+ series High School Musical: The Musical: The Series (2019–23), and is one of the protagonists of the Disney Channel film Zombies 3 (2022).
+Caswell on the Disney+ series High School Musical: The Musical: The Series (2019–23), and Sam Florek in the TV series Every Year After on Amazon Prime Video.

 Early life

 Cornett was raised in Rogers, Arkansas.
 He is the youngest son of Art and Rhonda Cornett.
 He moved to Los Angeles in 2012 to pursue acting.

 Career

 Cornett started his acting career in the television series Nightmare U, where he played the role of Daniel.
 He starred in the film Can, in which he played the lead role as Diego.
 He played the guest role of Lou in the crime drama television series Southland, for which he earned a 2014 Young Artist Award for Best Performance in a TV Series - Guest Starring Young Actor.

 In 2015, Cornett played Glenn in the film I Think My Babysitter's an Alien and the role of Carter in the television film The Dunes Club.